 Limit discovery to

-already discovered devices is not enabled in the Discovery Tasks Settings.
+already discovered devices is not enabled in the Discovery tasks

 The Discovery History table is also used by IP Fabric as seed addresses.
 Once a device is discovered in a snapshot, it will be placed in this table for use in other snapshots.

 - The username last successfully used for a device will be recorded here and be the first one tried in a future snapshot.
-If unsuccessful, IP Fabric will check the Settings → Authentication list and go back through the decision tree.
+If unsuccessful, IP Fabric will check the list in Settings → Discovery & Snapshots → Discovery Settings → Device Credentials and go back through the decision tree.
 This may cause the next snapshot to take longer due to authentication failures, but once this table is updated with the new username, the discovery time will return to normal.